Modern History Playlist

 Elections of 1945–46 in Central and Provincial Assemblies

-The 1945–46 elections were the last under British rule.
-They revealed the depth of communal polarization: Congress emerged as the representative of all Indians except Muslims, while the Muslim League swept Muslim seats, strengthening its demand for Pakistan.
+The 1945–46 Elections were the last under British rule.
+They decisively revealed the depth of communal polarization: the Congress won the vast majority of General Seats, while the Muslim League swept over 90% of the Muslim seats, thereby legitimizing its claim as the sole representative of Muslims and confirming the path toward Partition.

-The 1945–46 elections were the last under British rule.
-They revealed the depth of communal polarization: Congress emerged as the representative of all Indians except Muslims, while the Muslim League swept Muslim seats, strengthening its demand for Pakistan.
+The 1945–46 Elections were the last under British rule.
+They decisively revealed the depth of communal polarization: the Congress won the vast majority of General Seats, while the Muslim League swept over 90% of the Muslim seats, thereby legitimizing its claim as the sole representative of Muslims and confirming the path toward Partition.

 Results of 1945–46 Elections